Glossary

 Migrant

-For legal definitions of the term migrant, see the respective entry in the European Migration Network (EMN) Glossary provided by the European Commission.
-Legal definitions leave no room for personal experience or individual attitudes, beliefs, and values of individuals.
-For this reason, they often stand in stark contrast to humanitarian explications provided by NGOs.
+Legal definitions leave no room for personal experience or individual attitudes, beliefs, and values.
+For this reason, they often stand in stark contrast to humanitarian explications.
 Amnesty International, for instance, explicitly refrains from giving a clear-cut definition of the term migrant, to account for the fact that it covers a very heterogeneous group of people, all of whom may have left their home country for different reasons.
-This is reflected in the humanities, where the term qualifies as a broad category subsuming mobile individuals, including the homeless and stateless, as well as nomads, vagrants, immigrants, emigrants, refugees, and undocumented people (cf. Nail 2015, 11).
+This variety is reflected in research in the humanities, where broad concepts like “figures of mobility” (Salazar 2017) include the homeless and stateless, as well as nomads, vagrants, immigrants, emigrants, refugees, and undocumented people (Nail 2015, 11).

-⇢ see also asylum seeker, expatriate, migration, migration and identity, mobility, refugee, rural-urban migrant
+⇢ see also Asylum; Asylum seeker, Expatriate, Migration, Migration and identity, Mobility, RefugeeRural-urban migrant

 Category: B, D, E